What is the Difference Between SSL and TLS?

 There are two types of encryption: SSL and TLS.
 Each has its pros and cons, but both provide a secure connection.

-SSL, or Transport Layer Security, is a cryptographic protocol that provides communication security over a computer network.
+SSL, or Transport Layer Security, is a cryptographic protocol written in C language that provides communication security over a computer network.
 It protects the integrity and confidentiality of data by using encryption.

 TLS, or Transport Layer Security, is a standard for secure communication over the internet.
 It allows client/server applications to communicate over a network in a way designed to prevent eavesdropping and tampering with information.